HugoBlox/theme-academic-cv/CODE_RULES.md

 #### (2) Popular metadata:

-- **subtitle**: an optional subtitle that will be displayed under the title
+- **subtitle**: an optional subtitle that will be displayed under the title.

 - **featured**: by setting `featured: true`, a page can be displayed in the Featured widget.
 This is useful for sticky, announcement blog posts or selected publications etc.